 While physics can be a fascinating subject, some of the concepts it presents aren’t always the easiest for students to understand or for teachers to convey to their classes.
 That’s where the web can come to the rescue.
-Here you’ll find a list of some great videos that both clearly demonstrate the major ideas of physics for beginners, as well as provide insights in more complex topics for those who are more familiar with the subject matter, like students at online colleges for engineering.
+Here you’ll find a list of some great videos that both clearly demonstrate the major ideas of physics for beginners, as well as provide insights in more complex topics for those who are more familiar with the subject matter, like students in engineering.
 Check through the list to see if there’s something that can facilitate your teaching or learning process.

 These videos will help show the lighter side of physics with amazing experiments, funny raps and explanations of concepts in terms students can understand.